livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 [Creative Commons - Attribution](https://creativecommons.org/licenses/by/4.0/) or
-similar licenses which give others the right to create derivative works (potentially allowing others to "resurrect" a document which has been abandoned); however, we expect all authors to *explicitly* consent to this policy to avoid any confusion.
-Ordinarily, we expect this policy will be relevant only in unusual or extreme cases where an author or authors dies or leaves the field; in most other cases authors will presumably be available to designate their own successors or succession plan if a work is valuable to the field and will continue to need maintenance and the original author(s) are no longer willing or able to do so.
-However, we want to plan for the possibility of unusual events, hence our need for this policy.
+similar licenses which give others the right to create derivative works (potentially allowing others to "resurrect" a document which has been abandoned).
+However, we expect all authors to *explicitly* consent to this policy to avoid any confusion.
+Ordinarily, we expect this policy will be relevant only in unusual or extreme cases where an author or authors leaves the field; in most other cases authors will presumably be available to designate their own successors or succession plan if a work is valuable to the field and will continue to need maintenance and the original author(s) are no longer willing or able to do so.

 Thus, for these reasons, authors submitting to LiveCoMS are agreeing that others may take over authorship of their article (with